 These terms describe two different things.
 The Handicap Index is a number with a decimal point (i.e. 14.2) used to indicate a measurement of a player's potential ability on a course of standard playing difficulty.
 It is derived from a player's score differentials which are derived from a calculation using the adjusted gross score, the Course and Slope Rating of the course played and the USGA standard Slope (113).
 The Course Handicap indicates how many handicap strokes a player receives from a specific set of tees being played.
 The Course Handicap is determined by taking the Handicap Index and applying it to a Course Handicap Table.

 Modified vs. Reduced

 If you have an M after your Handicap Index (i.e., 14.7M) it means the Handicap Committee at your club has modified your Handicap Index under Section 8-4c under the USGA Handicap System

 If you have an R after your Handicap Index (i.e., 8.3R) it means your Handicap Index has automatically been reduced due to exceptional tournament scores under Section 10-3 of the USGA Handicap System.

 Both are deemed a Handicap Index.

-Is the Post A Score widget not appearing?
-USGA/GHIN has been experiencing a technical difficulty due to volume of scores posted on certain days.
+Is the Post A Score widget not working?
+USGA/GHIN has been experiencing a technical difficulties due to volume of scores posted on certain days.
 We encourage you to try again in a few hours, or head to GHIN.com to post!